genestack/user-tutorials/source/tutorials/Microbiome_analysis/microbiome-analysis.rst

 *******************

-The last step in the microbiome analysis pipeline is identification of microbial species and their abundances in the microbiome samples.
+The last step in the microbiome analysis pipeline is identification of microbial species and their abundances in the microbiome samples examined.
-To analyse the taxonomic composition of the microbial communities the app requires a reference database containing previously classified sequences.
+To analyse the taxonomic composition of the microbial communities the Microbiome analysis app requires a reference database containing previously classified sequences, such as Greengenes_ (16S rRNA gene) and UNITE_ (fungal rDNA ITS region sequences) databases.
-For example, Greengenes_ (16S rRNA gene) can be used for bacteria and UNITE_ (ITS region) is used for fungi.
+The application compares identified OTUs (operational taxonomic units) to the OTUs in a reference database.

 .. _Greengenes: http://greengenes.lbl.gov
 .. _UNITE: http://www2.dpes.gu.se/project/unite/UNITE_intro.htm